Tunnel-Labs/typegeese/readme.md

   <summary>Why does <code>Schema(...)</code> need a generic type argument?</summary>

   <hr />
-  The generic type argument after `Schema(...)` is used by typegeese's internal types to look up the schema type from a mongoose model query.
+  The generic type argument after <code>Schema(...)</code> is used by typegeese's internal types to look up the schema type from a mongoose model query.
 For example:

   ```typescript
   const user: User = await select(UserModel.findOne(...), { ... });